jesaerys/m31flux/README.rst

 m31flux
 =======

-Synthetic broadband flux maps of M31 from resolved optical photometry.
+Synthetic ultraviolet flux maps of M31 from resolved optical photometry.

 Jacob E. Simones, Julianne J. Dalcanton, Andrew E. Dolphin, Benjamin D.
 Johnson, Alexia R. Lewis, Evan D. Skillman, Daniel R. Weisz, Benjamin F.
 Williams

-Star formation histories derived from resolved optical photometry from PHAT were used to create maps of broadband flux in the ultraviolet and mid infrared.
-The maps cover roughly one third of the disk of M31 and have a resolution of ~430 pc.
-The maps were compared with observations from GALEX and Spitzer.
+Star formation histories derived from resolved optical photometry from PHAT were used to create maps of broadband flux in the ultraviolet.
+The maps cover roughly one third of the disk of M31 and have a resolution of ~440x100 pc.
+The maps were compared with observations from GALEX.

 This repository contains the following: